patmarion/NumpyBuiltinExample/README.md

 Blas and Lapack
 ---------------

+If you don't have blas installed, then numpy won't attempt to build the dotblas module.
+In that case, you should edit the file `files/helloNumpy/numpy_builtin.h` and comment out the lines mentioning dotblas.

 If blas and lapack are installed on the system, then numpy will be configured with blas and lapack support.
 That adds a required link dependency on those libraries.
 Edit run.sh and you'll find a variable named requiredBlasLibrary.
 For macosx, it is set to a default value, but for linux it is empty.
 You have to fill that in for your system.
-On my Ubuntu 14 system, and is the value that worked for
+On my Ubuntu 14 system, this is the value that worked for me:
-me:

     requiredBlasLibrary="/usr/lib/liblapack.a /usr/lib/libblas.a /usr/lib/gcc/x86_64-linux-gnu/4.8/libgfortran.a"